Saturday, December 30, 2023

 Aski Kataski Lix Tetrax Thamnameneus Aisia

-The Ephesian Letters and the Sefer Yetzirah inspired intellectual analysis.
-One ancient scholar speculated that “Aski” (“shadowless”) denotes “darkness,” “Kataski” (“shadowy”) resonates with the “brightness” necessary for casting shadows, “Lix” was an early term for “Earth,” “Tetrax” signifies the four seasons of the year, “Thamnameneus” echoes the name of one of a group of mythical beings called the Dactyls, and “Aisia” signifies “Logos.”
+The Ephesian Letters, like the Sefer Yetzirah, inspired intellectual analysis.
+One ancient scholar speculated that “Aski” (“shadowless”) denotes “darkness,” “Kataski” (“shadowy”) resonates with the “brightness” necessary for casting shadows, “Lix” was an early term for “Earth,” “Tetrax” signifies the four seasons of the year, “Thamnameneus” echoes the name of one of a group of mythical beings, and “Aisia” signifies the “Logos.”

 As intriguing as definitions and word origins are to our analytical left-brains, Hekate's mantras pertain to auditory impressions and our right-brain experience of the world.
-The Sefer Yetzirah extols the primacy of sound and breath, guiding us to recreate the world and ourselves.
-In this context, the structure of written letters and the lexical meaning of words are immaterial.
-Human speech is not the focus.
+The Sefer Yetzirah emphasizes sound and breath, guiding us to recreate the world and ourselves.
+In this context, the structure of written letters and the lexical meaning of words are less important than the sounds they produce.

-The articulation of sound shapes the essence of the mantra.
-Hekate's assurance that her mantras transcend our current existence underscores their ability to help us transcend and go beyond who we are now.
-While perfect historical pronunciation is elusive, the voces magicae—those nonsensical yet powerful sounds—also evolve through time, carrying their own enchanted energy.
+The way we chant shapes the mantra.
+Hekate's assurance that her mantras go beyond our current existence highlights their power to help us transcend who we are now.
+While perfect historical pronunciation is elusive, the voces magicae—magical sounds—also evolve over time, carrying their own enchanted energy.

-In this journey, we are not bound by ancient phonetics.
-We strive to replicate Hekate’s teaching as closely as possible, but even if we fail to do so perfectly, we weave our own intricate web of mystical sound, imbuing it with the transformative essence that lies at the core of Hekate's mantras.
+In this journey, we try to stay true to Hekate’s teaching, but even if we don't say her mantras perfectly, we weave our own web of mystical sounds, filled with the transformative power that lies at the heart of our devotion to Hekate.

 Thursday, August 10, 2023

-The Egipcios Kier Tarot - Unraveling the Threads of The Weaver, Card 24
+Egipcios Kier * 24 Unraveling the Threads of The Weaver

-The Egypcios Kier Tarot (EK) is a deck designed and illustrated by an Argentinian occultist and published in Buenos Aires.
-The deck is accompanied by an English commentary by tarot scholar Stuart Kaplan.
+The Egypcios Kier Tarot is a deck designed and illustrated by an Argentinian occultist and published in Buenos Aires.
+The deck is accompanied by an English commentary written by tarot scholar Stuart Kaplan.

-In the top third of the cartouche we find three perplexing symbols:
+In the top third of this cartouche we find three symbols:

-The magical letter: A curious symbol resembling an ‘M’ on its side with circles on its ‘feet’ remains a mystery to me.
-Lacking an understanding of this symbol, I considered my understanding of the Roman letter M. Its sound echoes across languages, existing within every word for ‘mother’ throughout the world because it is the first sound a baby makes when learning to speak.
-The Egyptians drew a vertical wavy line to depict this sound and to represent the primordial waters of creation; this symbol changed only slight over the millennia and between cultures and became ‘M’ in the Roman alphabet.
+The magical letter: A curious symbol resembling an ‘M’ lying on its side with circles on its ‘feet’ remains a mystery to me.
+Lacking an understanding of this symbol, I considered my understanding of the letter M. Its sound is within every word for ‘mother’ throughout the world because it is the first sound a baby makes when learning to speak.
+The Egyptians drew a vertical wavy line to depict this sound and to represent the primordial waters of creation; this symbol changed only slight over the millennia and between cultures and became ‘M’ in the Latin alphabet.

 The snail hieroglyph: Today, the word ‘snail’ evokes the idea of slowness, as in the term ‘snail mail,’ or the poetic ‘lock upon the garden gate’ of psychedelic folk music.